BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 Gordian Seed Tool runs on any modern MacOS or iOS device. iOS is by far the preferred platform due to security advantages of having a closely held device with a more limited attack surface.

 The full source code for Gordian Seed Tool is available through [Git Hub](https://github.com/BlockchainCommons/GordianSeedTool-iOS).

+## Final Notes

+Gordian Seed Tool is a reference implementation meant to demonstrate the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) and the [Gordian Architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
+Though we believe the level of security and resilience built into Apple's hardware and software is strong, we also suspect that a custom-built hardware device would be stronger, both because it would be built with security as a prime goal and because it would have a smaller attack surface.

+Independence comes from user choice, privacy from user control, and resilience from seeds being automatically backed up, with additional options for sharing.
+Openness is demonstrated by the maximium interoperability possible, covering three different generations of interoperable specifications.
+We generally classify them as follows, in order of decreasing interoperability (and thus decreasing desirability):

+1. `ur:crypto-request` and `ur:crypto-response`, which create the ability for high-level converations.
+2. `ur:crypto-seed`, `ur-crypto-hdkey`, and other URs, which create resilience through self-describing data.
+3. BIP-39 and other older standards, which enable minimal interoperability, but which are widely recognized.

+Although many second-generation hardware wallets such as Keystone and Passport are now using airgapped architectures with some interoperability, they could still be improved by more focus on URs, especially the request/response cycle.

+Seed Tool is intended largely as an example, and though no example is perfect, it offers concrete examples of many of Blockchain Commons' best practices for architectural and interoperable design.